open-telemetry/opentelemetry.io/content/en/blog/2022/apisix.md

 You need to make sure you have enabled the `opentelemetry` plugin and reload Apache APISIX.

-You can refer to the following example to create a route and enable the`opentelemetry` plugin for sampling:
+You can see the following example to create a route and enable the`opentelemetry` plugin for sampling:

 ```shell